jarnobogaert9/private-blockchain/README.md

 $ geth --datadir ./privatechain-data init privatechain.json
 ```

-When this command is done a folder called "myownchain-data" will be created.
+When this command is done a folder called "privatechain-data" will be created.

 In this folder you can find two more folders called: `geth` & `keystore`.